 Instructions

-- In a small bowl, stir together flour, baking soda, and baking powder.
+- In a small bowl, stir together flour, baking soda, baking powder and salt.
 Set aside.

 - In a large mixing bowl, cream together butter and sugar until smooth.
 Beat in the egg, Princess emulsion and juice.
 Gradually blend in dry ingredients.

-- Scoop the dough into about 18 1-1/2" inch balls and place on an ungreased cookie sheet.
+- Scoop the dough into about 18 1-1/2" inch balls (about 53 grams each) and place on an ungreased cookie sheet.
 Slightly flatten the top of each cookie with the bottom of a glass that has been dipped in sugar.

 - Refrigerate the cookies for at least 1 hour.